terraform-google-modules/terraform-google-iam/README.md

 3. The role names themselves can never be dynamic.
 4. Members may only be dynamic in `authoritative` mode.

-### Conditional IAM Bindings
-1. You can only use one of `bindings` or `conditional_bindings` for a particular role per module call.
-Bindings cannot be applied to the same role both with and without conditions in the same module call and must be split into separate module calls.

 ## IAM Bindings

 You can choose the following resource types to apply the IAM bindings: